Digital noise reductionPieter-Tjerk de Boer, PA3FWM email@example.com

 How does this "smearing out" of the threshold values solve the problems mentioned before?
 The first problem (the "flapping") is solved by the fact that a decision about a bin now no longer depends on only that bin itself, but also on its neighbours.
 So even if the bin itself occasionally happens to be above the threshold, its neighbours most likely are not, so it will still be multiplied by a number that is close to 0, setting the bin to almost 0.
 In the example we see this clearly around 2000 Hz.
 The second problem (the distortion) is solved by the fact that the multiplication factors for adjacent bins do not differ much (because almost the same set of bins contribute to their calculation); as a consequency, in case of e.g. a 63 Hz tone, it can no longer happen that the 60 Hz bin is passed unchanged while the 70 Hz bin is set all the way to 0.
 Mathematically this still isn't quite right, but we get away with it because these are bins which contain only a small part of the total signal power (after all, most power is in the bins that we do not want to attenuate), and a bit more distortion in that little bit of signal goes unnoticed.

 In many situations this algorithm works surprisingly well.
 E.g., on a weak mediumwave broadcast station it can improve reception enough to make music enjoyable.
 However, setting the threshold is rather critical.
-For the weakest signals, where one has most need for noise reduction, the algorithm unfortunately doesn't work well: the bins with useful signal do not stick out enough above the only-noise bins to reliably discern them.
+For the weakest signals, where one has most need for noise reduction, the algorithm unfortunately doesn't work well: the bins with useful signal do not stand out enough above the only-noise bins to reliably discern them.

 B.t.w., I did not invent this algorithm myself.
 WebSDR users pointed out that the SDR# software features good digital noise reduction.
 Since the source code of SDR# is publicly available, I could have a look to see what algorithm they use, and implement something similar in the WebSDR, albeit adapted to efficiently handle hundreds of simultaneous users.
 Unfortunately it didn't say where the SDR# developers got the idea for this algorithm, or whether they invented it themselves.
 In any case, it looks quite like the classical "spectral subtraction" algorithm from scientific literature .